Updated January 2019

 Tollwood Winterfestival is not far from the Hauptbahnhof (main train station) on the grounds of Oktoberfest.
 Some people love it here because of the variety of food and shopping from all over the world.
 Some people dislike it because it is so big and quite similar to Tollwood Sommer Fest (summer festival) and therefore not as Christmasy as some of the other markets.
 There are loads of activities for all ages and some kind of art or political exhibits around the grounds.

 This year they had many sculptures and an art exhibition where all pieces of artwork were for sale.
 Most of the stalls were selling original, hand-made products like jewellery, ceramics and artwork.
-We tried the kokosglühwein (warm white wine with a hint of coconut) which was a tasty twist on the original glühwein (which is still my favourite).
+They sold kokosglühwein (warm white wine with a hint of coconut) which was a tasty twist on the original glühwein (which is still my favourite).
 We also bought some reiberdatschi (a potato pancake from Germanic countries and some eastern European countries) for the first time.
-We each bought two datschis with our choice of filling.
 I chose the more traditional filling of apfelmus (apple sauce, sounds strange but was absolutely delicious!) and David had salmon with a horse radish cream which he also recommends.
 A new favourite on our Christmas market food menu.

 If you didn’t get enough Christmas market goodness during your visit to Munich you can get your fix one last time at the airport!
 Only in Germany would they make it so easy to grab a beer or one last glass of glühwein before you head off on your next adventure or back home.
 There is even an iceskating rink erected for those of who have an extended wait for a connecting flight.
 We have to admit, it is quite nice when arriving or leaving or when going to pick someone up at the airport to stop and enjoy some Christmas cheer.
-We will certainly make sure we arrive at the airport early in a few weeks time before heading back to Australia for the holidays!
+We certainly make sure we arrive at the airport each time we head somewhere for the holidays!

 Check out this map for an overview of the Christmas markets in and around the city of Munich.
 Very convenient for your next Christmas visit!